project-chip/connectedhomeip/docs/getting_started/changing_examples.md

 The composition of most examples in the SDK is static and code generated.

 The tool used to describe and change the composition of an example is called ZAP.
-More information about ZAP and a walkthrough of the tool can be found in the [ZAP introduction](./zap.md).
+More information about ZAP and a walk-through of the tool can be found in the [ZAP introduction](./zap.md).
 The composition of the device is captured in a .zap file, which is readable by the ZAP tool.
 This is then compiled into a human-readable .matter file, which is used to build the static features of the